Why You’ll Love Visiting Wineglass Bay in Tasmania

 Luxury: For a memorable experience consider staying at the Freycinet Resort.
 The reviews are exceptional.
 Guests love the location, the privacy of these well-appointed studio apartments and the superb views.

-Tours to Wineglass Bay in Tasmania
+Travelling from Hobart to Wineglass Bay

 Freycinet Adventures – Paddle a sea kayak into Freycinet National Park and experience a beautiful sunset on the water.